-Our interest in this issue
+My interest in this issue

-The land described in the compulsory purchase order, is in the parishes of neighbouring villages; we are residents of Winscombe.
-The highway scheme this application relates to, will affect residents of our Winscombe and Sandford Parish and the neighbouring Churchill and Langford Parish causing untold damage to our villages, our community and environment.
+The land described in the compulsory purchase order, is in the parishes of neighbouring villages; I am a resident of Winscombe.
+The highway scheme this application relates to will affect residents of my own Winscombe and Sandford Parish and neighbouring Churchill and Langford Parish causing untold damage to our villages, our community and environment.

 We are rightly proud of our AONB and find it unacceptable that North Somerset Council is planning to build a new road through it.
 This scheme is opposed by the majority of residents in Winscombe and the overall number of objections registered to the planning application exceeded the number of supporters.
-We accept that a solution to traffic congestion in Banwell is needed, but this scheme is not it.
-Indeed it will make matters worse overall.
-Thus this order is not justified and for that reason alone should be rejected.
+I accept that a solution to traffic congestion in Banwell is needed, but this scheme is not it.
+Indeed it will make matters worse overall, thus this CPO is not the right solution and for that reason alone should be rejected.

-Grounds for our objection
+Grounds of my objection